MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-devicelock.md

 <!-- MaximumPasswordAge-Description-Begin -->
 <!-- Description-Source-DDF -->
 This security setting determines the period of time (in days) that a password can be used before the system requires the user to change it.
 You can set passwords to expire after a number of days between 1 and 999, or you can specify that passwords never expire by setting the number of days to 0.
 If the maximum password age is between 1 and 999 days, the Minimum password age must be less than the maximum password age.
-If the maximum password age is set to 0, the minimum password age can be any value between 0 and 998 days.
-Note: It is a security best practice to have passwords expire every 30 to 90 days, depending on your environment.
+If the maximum password age is set to 0, the minimum password age can be any value between 0 and 998 days

+> [!NOTE]
+> It is a security best practice to have passwords expire every 30 to 90 days, depending on your environment.
 This way, an attacker has a limited amount of time in which to crack a user's password and have access to your network resources.
-Default: 42.
+Default 42.
 <!-- MaximumPasswordAge-Description-End -->

 <!-- MaximumPasswordAge-Editable-Begin -->